ESG Data Table

 Principal Activities of Outside Audit Supervisory Board

-Yoshio Iteya He attended all sixteen (16) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+Yoshio Iteya He attended all twenty-one (21) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
 He made statements at those meetings, primarily from the professional standpoint of an attorney.
+He attended all sixteen (16) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+He made statements at those meetings, primarily from the professional standpoint of an attorney.
 He attended seventeen (17) meetings out of the eighteen (18) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
-He made statements at those meetings, primarily from the professional standpoint of an attorney.
-He attended all twenty-two (22) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
 He made statements at those meetings, primarily from the professional standpoint of an attorney.

-Mayumi Mochizuki She attended all sixteen (16) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+Mayumi Mochizuki She attended all twenty-one (21) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
 She made statements at those meetings, primarily from the professional standpoint of a pharmacologist.
+She attended all sixteen (16) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+She made statements at those meetings, primarily from the professional standpoint of a pharmacologist.
 She attended seventeen (17) meetings out of the eighteen (18) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
-She made statements at those meetings, primarily from the professional standpoint as a pharmacologist.
-She attended eleven (11) meetings out of the seventeen (17) meetings held by the Board of Directors and eight (8) meetings out of the ten (10) meetings held by the Audit & Supervisory Board during the fiscal year under review after her assumption of office as an Audit & Supervisory Board Member.
 She made statements at those meetings, primarily from the professional standpoint as a pharmacologist.

-Daishiro Michimori He attended all sixteen (16) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+Daishiro Michimori He attended all twenty-one (21) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
+He made statements at those meetings, primarily from the professional standpoints of an expert in financial and accounting affairs and of an attorney.
+He attended all sixteen (16) meetings held by the Board of Directors and all thirteen (13) meetings held by the Audit & Supervisory Board during the fiscal year under review.
 He made statements at those meetings, primarily from the professional standpoints of an expert in financial and accounting affairs and of an attorney.
 He attended all fifteen (15) meetings held by the Board of Directors and all ten (10) meetings held by the Audit & Supervisory Board during the fiscal year under review after his assumption of office as an Audit & Supervisory Board Member.
 He made statements at those meetings, primarily from the professional standpoint of an expert in financial and accounting affairs and of an attorney.

 Communication about Compliance